 6,060: Unit Name Changes for Academic Units

 Departments, schools, colleges, and other academic units interested in changing their name should consult the appropriate administrator(s) regarding feasibility.
 (See section 6,516 for name changes for research or outreach units.)
-The proposer(s) should forward a preliminary proposal IN BOTH HARD COPY AND ELECTRONIC FORMAT to the Provost's Office for consideration by the NPPP Committee.
+The proposer(s) should forward a preliminary proposal to the Provost's Office for consideration by the New Program Pre-Proposal (NPPP) Committee.
 This preliminary proposal can be in any format but ideally should address the following:

 - Proposed name change

 - Brief description

 - Impact of the name change on other departments, colleges, university, and system

 This proposal needs to include signatures of appropriate department and college administrators and approval memos from other units impacted by the name change.

 Upon review and recommendation by the NPPP Committee, the proposing unit receives a memorandum from the Provost's Office outlining how it should proceed.

 Once the proposed name change is approved at the department, college, and Provost's Office levels, it should be forwarded by the dean to the Provost's Office for review by the University Courses and Curriculum Committee (UCCC).